-were there with the press, the celebrities and the main actors and singers.
+with the press, the celebrities and the main actors and singers.
 Inger introduced us to Barbara Hendricks, one of our favorite sopranos.
-We shook hands while seeing her look above our heads at the press.
-She seems like a wonderful woman and we didn’t hold it against her.
+We shook hands while seeing Barbara look above our heads at the press.
+She seems like a wonderful woman and we did not hold it against her.

-The spouses had changed over the years — musical spouses, as John says — but the people were the same.
-Inger had first been married to Lars Åby, but now Nina was his wife.
+The spouses had changed over the years — musical spouses, as John says — but the people were essentially the same.
+Inger had first been married to Lars Åby, and Nina was his second wife.

-Our welcome was fabulous.
-Dinner at Lennart’s and Maria’s house and two of Lennart’s children were there, Nina lent us her “honeymoon” house on the little river, and there was even a tiny tent-like house where Jean and Danièle slept.
-In the house there were two rooms and a kitchen
+Our welcome evening turned out to be a fabulous event.
+Dinner at Lennart’s and Maria’s house and two of Lennart’s children were there, Nina lent us her “honeymoon” house on the little river, and there was even a tiny tent-shaped house where Jean and Danièle slept.
+In the house there were two rooms and a kitchen.

-We were invited to Nina’s house a couple of times for sumptuous dinners (loose, I think) and, for all their generosity, we invited our friends to the one good restaurant in the neighborhood, Värdshuset Älgen (= the Moose Inn).
-Before setting out on our way back to Löa, Nina warned us about police controls.
+We were invited to Nina’s house a couple of times for sumptuous dinners (loose, I think, once) and, for all their generosity, we invited our friends to the one good restaurant in the neighborhood, Värdshuset Älgen (= the Moose Inn).
+We had an excellent dinner at the inn and it was another very pleasant evening.
+Before setting out on our way back to Löa, Nina warned us about police controls for drunken drivers, or as things go in Sweden, you must not even have had a glass of wine if you get caugh for an alcohol testt.
 She said we must take la route du cognac which was never checked, a little back-road that few people ever traveled on.
 Nina speaks French and after the restaurant I thought she and Jean would never stop chatting and let John and me go to bed .
 Our beds were in the living room.
 The boys slept in bunk-beds in the second room.